maishsk/aws-natgw/README.md

 ## Requirements

+- AWS credentials and the correct permissions to create the resources
-An existing VPC.
+- An existing VPC with a tagged Name
-Existing public Subnet(s)
+- Existing public subnets that are Tagged with the word `Public` in their name
+- Existing private subnets that are Tagged with the word `Private` in their name

 ## Role Variables